J33R4FF3/J33R4FF3.github.io/_posts/2021-02-03-Creating-TCP-Bind-Shell-with-C_2.md

 <h3>Stage 6 - Wait for input (password) to be received and compare it against the correct password string</h3>

 For this step, we will move our known password string, in reverse order, into a register and compare the string with whatever is passed back from the incoming connection.
 This operation is strictly 8 bytes and not the 16 bytes that we had in our C program (This is an area of improvement for future Assembly).
 If the two strings do not match, we jump to our 'exit' call and exit the program.
 Another important attribute of the 64-bit architecture is that it is little-endian, which basically means it will retrieve objects in reverse order.
-This effectively means that if we want to pass the string '8bytesss', then we need to pass it as'sssetyb8' and in hex format.
+This effectively means that if we want to pass the string '8bytesss', then we need to pass it as 'sssetyb8' and in hex format.
 We can use python to retrieve our reverse order hex value for the 8 byte password we want to use:

 ```python
 >>> password = '8bytesss'